vlsergey/react-bootstrap-pagetable/README.md

   If multiple fields are specified sort done in order is from last to first.
   (i.e. reversed before put in (for example) ORDER BY clause of SQL query) */ sort?: { field: string, direction?: 'ASC' | 'DESC' }[] }

+// Additional options to pass to fetch() implementation.
+// Can be just passed as fetch( ... , { ...fetchOptions, /* other options */ } )
+interface FetchOptions {
+  // value of new AbortController().signal to pass to fetch signal?: AbortSignal,
+}

 /**